blueturtleai/gimp-stable-diffusion/stablehorde/README.md

    - **Max Wait:** The maximum time in minutes you want to wait until image generation is finished.
 When the max time is reached, a timeout happens and the generation request is stopped.

 3. Click on the OK button.
 The values you inserted into the dialog will be transmitted to the server, which dispatches the request now to one of the stable-diffusion servers in the cluster.
 Your generation request is added to queue.
 You can see the queue position and the remaining wait time in the status bar of the dialog.
 When the image has been generated successfully, it will be shown as a new image in GIMP.
 The used seed is shown at the top left in an additional layer.

+## Inpainting
+Inpainting means replacing a part of an existing image.
+For example if you don't like the face on an image, you can replace it. **Inpainting is currently still in experimental stage.
+So, please don't expect perfect results.** The experimental stage is caused by the server side and not by GIMP.

+For inpainting it's necessary to prepare the input image because the AI needs to know which part you want to replace.
+For this purpose you replace this image part by transparency.
+To do so, open the init image in GIMP and select "Layer/Transparency/Add alpha channel".
+Select now the part of the image which should be replaced and delete it.
+You can also use the eraser tool.

+For the prompt you use now a description of the new image.
+For example the image shows currently "a little girl running over a meadow with a balloon" and you want to replace the balloon by a parachute.
+You just write now "a little girl running over a meadow with a parachute".

 ## Limitations
    - **Stability:** Stablehorde is still pretty new and under heavy development.
 So, it's not unlikely, that the servers are not available for some time or unexpected errors occur.